saveitforparts/Travler-Pro-Rotor/README.md

 Once connected to the firmware, some basic commands are:
 - "?": List available commands
 - "odu" Connect to the ODU (the antenna brain, vs the IDU black box.

-The following commands are only on the ODU.
+  The following commands are only on the ODU:
 - "mot": enter the motor submenu
 - "a" (from within the motor submenu): Show current dish position, or set desired position by specifying motor # and degrees.
 - "g" (from within motor submenu): go to a specified azimuth/elevation/skew (Some firmware has a typo listing az/sk/el).